RxnRover/RxnRover/docs/source/dev_resources/tutorials/new_driver/index.rst

 Create a New Driver
 ===================

 Rxn Rover supports plugin-based integration with a variety of laboratory instruments and systems.
-A *driver* is a software component that enables Rxn Rover to communicate with external hardware, typically laboratory instruments.
+A *LabVIEW Driver* is a software component which includes VIs (LabVIEW code) that is used to communicate with external hardware, typically laboratory instruments.

 Creating a LabVIEW driver requires a solid understanding of programming in LabVIEW.
 We recommend completing NIs' official LabVIEW tutorials before getting started.